Face Shape Calculator: Find Hats That Actually Suit You

 The short answer is no.

-Whether you are a man looking for a rugged flat cap or a girl trying to find a beach hat, the goal is always the same: balance.
+A man looking for a rugged flat cap or a woman trying to find a beach hat, the goal is always the same: balance.

 Here is the reality.